Last Updated: September 21, 2025

 - Possible use of tools

-Students can get API keys from OpenAI even with free accounts, or they can get API keys from Anthropic or Google.
+It is useful to show Custom GPTs from OpenAI to students and then to show API connections using Claude.
+Students can get API keys even with free accounts.
 They can ask any chatbot how to do it.
-They should save their API keys as secret keys in Google Colab in the same way they saved their ngrok keys.
-They will be charged on a per-usage basis, but the charges will be trivial for the experimentation that is done in the course.
+They should save their API keys as secret keys in Claude Desktop.
+They will be charged for using the API keys on a per-token basis, but the charges will be trivial for the experimentation that is done in the course.
 They could also get free API keys from Open Router and use free open source LLMS from Hugging Face.

 An AI agent is a chatbot that can use tools to complete tasks.
 Unlike regular chatbots that only generate text, agents can call functions, access APIs, and run applications to get things done.